 Dorothy is passionate about helping others and has served on the board of the Organization for Training Others in Need (OF/TON), where she facilitated classes in an underserved community.
 She also served on the Board of Trustees and various board committees at Holton-Arms.

-Dorothy has a BS in Business from Marymount College of Fordham University and a BS in Human Resource Management from American University.
+Dorothy has a BS in Business from Marymount College of Fordham University and a Masters in Human Resource Management from American University.

 “I have always made it a priority to contribute to my community.
 Once I learned about Impact100 DC I could not pass up the opportunity to join a diverse group of women across the DC Metro area to make a truly meaningful impact by providing significant support to our community.
 I am particularly inspired by Impact100 DC’s vision to address the needs of our community prioritizing those that result from systemic racism and structural inequity.”